CedarsDSN/DSN_tutorial_page/docs/Computational Resources/Workflow Management Systems/NextFlow/NextFlow for scRNA-seq.rst

 Note that the above code is for Mouse, but you can change the gtf and fasta to the genome that you are working with.

+- -profile singularity is used because we use singularity to run NextFlow on HPC.

+- --input is used to give the sample sheet which was created above with the FASTQ files for single-cell RNAseq analysis.

+- --genome_fasta is used to provide the genome FASTA file for the organism that you are conducting single-cell RNA-seq analysis with.

+- --gtf is used to provide the gene annotation file for alignment and quantification.

+- --protocol is used to specify the protocol that was used to generate the single cell data e.g. 10x Genomics v2 Chemistry.
+Can be 'auto' (cellranger only), '10XV1', '10XV2', '10XV3', '10XV4', or any other protocol string that will get directly passed the respective aligner.

+- --aligner is the aligner that you'd like to use for your NextFlow scRNA alignment.
+It can be one of the following - simpleaf, kallisto, star, cellranger, cellrangerarc, cellrangermulti. simpleaf is the default.

+- --outdir is used to provide the path of the folder which will contain the results of the NextFlow run.

+The GTF files and FASTA files for common organisms can be downloaded from UCSC genome browser `here <https://hgdownload.soe.ucsc.edu/downloads.html>`_ or from ENSEMBL `here <https://useast.ensembl.org/index.html>`_.

 Depending on which pipeline you would like to run, you could run different pipelines under aligner -

 - Alevin-Fry + AlevinQC